AdamKhalif8254/Hirestack/README.md

   - `remote_work` (Boolean or String)

 ## Job Card Specification

-When creating components, use the following data for job cards:

 - `id`: Unique identifier for the job
 - `job_title`: Full job title